Why Go HubSpot? The Complete Guide from API to Workflow

 - Deeply customise the layout of your landing pages and email templates.

-- The choice to move you blog over to HubSpot CMS.
-But you can also keep it in WordPress or any other CMS.
+- The choice to move your blog over to HubSpot CMS.
+You can also keep it in WordPress or any other CMS.

-- Create smart website content on your landing and blog pages that can dynamically change according to referral page, geographic location, or lifecycle stage.
+- Create smart website content on your landing and blog pages.
+Content that will dynamically change according to referral page, geographic location, or lifecycle stage.